Rittmeister Manfred von Richthofen was known by many names during the war:

 Carisella, P. J and Ryan, James W, (joint author.)
 Who killed the Red Baron?: The final answer (1st ed).
 Daedalus Pub.
 Co, Wakefield, Mass, 1969.

-Dr. Miller (retired) is a patron of Barry O’Keefe library and has written an excellent and definitive analysis based on the AWM’s medical records: http://net.lib.byu.edu/~rdh7/wwi/comment/richt.htm
+Miller, Dr M. Geoffrey (retired), a patron of Barry O’Keefe Library, has written an excellent analysis based on the AWM’s medical records: The Death of Manfred von Richthofen:Who fired the fatal shot? https://net.lib.byu.edu/estu/wwi/comment/richt.htm retrieved online 12/03/2019

 1 Franks, Norman & Bennett, Allan The Red Baron’s last flight: A mystery investigated Grub Street, London; 2006, p.26